Hello. We are Sustainably Ltd. We make giving easy, safe, transparent and fun. Here’s how we protect your data and respect your privacy.

 These allow us to recognise and follow visitors moving around on our website.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 These are used to recognise when you return to our website.
 This enables us to personalise content for you and remember your preferences.

 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

 Help us become even more transparent

 We aim to be as transparent as possible.
-If you have any feedback on how we could make our privacy notice clearer, please engage with us at email@example.com to let us know how we can be even better.
+If you have any feedback on how we could make our privacy notice clearer, please get in touch at firstname.lastname@example.org to let us know how we can be even better.